istio/istio.io/content/en/news/releases/1.20.x/announcing-1.20/change-notes/index.md

 - **Added** support for auto-detecting the pilot's monitoring port if it is not set to the default value of `15014`.
   ([Issue #46652](https://github.com/istio/istio/issues/46652))

-- **Added** lazy loading for default namespace detection in `istioctl` to avoid checking the kube config for commands that require no Kubernetes environment.
+- **Added** lazy loading for default namespace detection in `istioctl` to avoid checking the kubeconfig for commands that require no Kubernetes environment.
   ([Issue #47159](https://github.com/istio/istio/issues/47159))